 A concussion is, unfortunately, a common injury if you play sports.
-Sports medicine physician, Jeffrey Lai, MD, has helped hundreds of athletes return to play safely.
+Board-certified sports medicine physician, Jeffrey Lai, MD, has helped hundreds of athletes return to play safely.
+We work with athletes at all stages of development from youth, high school, college, weekend warriors to professional.
 Concussion guidelines and treatment paradigms are constantly changing, with different rules for different sports at different levels of play.
-From football to cheer, from Pop Warner to NCAA, Dr. Lai offers a comprehensive examination to assess your neurologic function, balance,, coordination, and behavior.
+From football to cheer, from Pop Warner to NCAA, Dr. Lai offers a comprehensive examination to assess your neurologic function, balance, coordination, and behavior.
 Dr. Lai utilizes ImPACT® for computerized neuropsychological testing.
 Call Jeffrey Lai, MD today to schedule a consultation at his office in Torrance, California, or book an appointment using the online form.

 A sports concussion is a transient injury to your brain that takes place when playing sports, working out, or training.
-In most cases, sports concussions happen when you fall or receive a direct blow to the head.
+In most cases, sports concussions happen when you fall or receive a direct blow to the head, causing the brain to bounce in the skull and disrupting normal function of the brain.
+Most people will recover from a concussion within a couple of days or weeks, but some will continue to suffer symptoms for months or longer, interfering with your normal activities.
 No two concussions are alike, and treatment guidelines will vary depending on your age and level of play.

 You might not realize you have a concussion right away, as it can take time for the symptoms to show up.
+The majority of symptoms associated with a concussion will usually appear within the first few minutes or hours after sustaining the injury.
 The most common symptoms of a sports concussion are:

 In the weeks following a sports concussion, the after-effects could cause continuing problems with memory and concentration, personality changes, irritability, depression, and problems sleeping.
-You might also find your sense of taste and smell aren’t the same, and you’re sensitive to bright light or loud noises.
+You might also find your sense of taste and smell aren’t the same, and you are sensitive to bright light or loud noises.

-Dr. Lai is a board-certified sports medicine physician who specializes in diagnosing and treating sports concussions.
-He uses a multimodal comprehensive examination which includes a neurological exam, an assessment of balance & coordination, a cognitive assessment, a vestibular assessment, and computerized testing if needed using the ImPACT® system.
+Your in-office evaluation will last one hour.
+This will include gathering additional information about your injury which includes a physical examination, as well as reviewing your medical history and conducting various screenings.
+Dr. Lai uses a multimodal comprehensive examination which includes a neurological exam, an assessment of balance & coordination, a cognitive assessment, a vestibular assessment, and computerized testing if needed using the ImPACT® system.

 Most sports concussions heal with rest.
 Resting your brain isn't like resting an arm or a leg, so as well as taking it easy physically, you also need to ease off mentally.
 That means time off or shorter days at work or school, and less time spent looking at screens.

 You must also avoid playing sports until your concussion is fully healed.
+No athlete should return to activity when still suffering symptoms of a concussion.
 Receiving another blow to your head when you have a concussion could cause more serious injuries or brain swelling.
-Most importantly, you should have someone around to keep an eye on you and make sure your symptoms aren’t getting worse.
+Most importantly, you should have someone around to keep an eye on you and make sure your symptoms are not getting worse.

-In most cases, you don’t need to go to the hospital or the emergency room for a sports concussion.
+In most cases, you do not need to go to the hospital or the emergency room for a sports concussion.
 However, more serious conditions that could mimic a sports concussion such as a skull fracture or a brain bleed would warrant assessment in the hospital setting.